Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Methods

+Because \textsc{psm} only requires the evaluation of X second-order polynomials, where X is the number of wavelength pixels in the spectrum, rather than solving the radiative-transfer equation in full every time, \textsc{psm} is computationally much faster than \textsc{turbospectrum}.
+This is part of the reason why we use it.
+Specifically, in comparison to the three open clusters with a total of 63 stars examined in B16, we analyse three open clusters and 17 birth clusters, with a total of 335 stars.
+Moreover, we simulate each of these stars tens of thousands of times.

 Spectra in DR14 and later data releases extend over a slightly wider wavelength range than those in DR12.
-To account for the fact that the \textsc{PSM} code was written for APOGEE DR12, we only consider parts of the observed spectra that lie within the DR12 spectral ranges.
-The drawback from this procedure is that some chemical information captured by elemental absorption features located at the edges of the detectors is lost.
-However, overall, very few absorption lines are cut out of our analysis as a result of this procedure, leaving us with enough chemical information to perform the analysis on each APOGEE element.
+To account for the fact that the \textsc{psm} code was written for APOGEE DR12, we only consider parts of the observed spectra that lie within the DR12 spectral ranges.
+The drawback is that some chemical information captured by elemental absorption features located at the edges of the detectors is lost.
+However, overall, very few absorption lines are cut, leaving us with ample chemical information to analyse.

-In keeping with producing synthetic spectra that are very similar to the observed spectra, we also use the \texttt{APOGEE\_PIXMASK} bitmask \citep{holtzman} to mask the same bad pixels in the synthetic spectra as in the observed spectra.

-To make our simulated spectra more realistic, we create synthetic noise by drawing a random set of repeats residuals from those created using the procedure described in Section~\ref{sec:uncertainty} for each star in the observed stellar spectra and multiply these repeats by the observed spectral errors.
-As discussed in Section~\ref{sec:uncertainty}, we multiply the repeats by the observed spectral errors to produce more realistic noise for our synthetic spectra, because the reported APOGEE uncertainties were found to be underestimated.
-We add the quantities that we obtain from multiplying the repeats by the observed spectral errors to the simulated spectra to create synthetic noise.
+B16 performed a detailed test of the reported APOGEE uncertainties and determined an empirical model for the spectral errors via repeat observations.
+These normalized repeat observation residuals were used as a direct empirical sampling of the noise in the spectra (see B16 for details).
+We make use of this repeat observations algorithm to produce $3,150$ repeats residuals for $1,050$ stars in DR14 of APOGEE.
+To make our simulated spectra more realistic, we create synthetic noise by drawing a random set of repeats residuals for each star in the observed stellar spectra and multiplying these repeats by the observed spectral errors.
+We add these quantities to the simulated spectra to create synthetic noise.
+We do this to mitigate the underestimation of the reported APOGEE uncertainties.